potarf/High-Energy-Lingo/README.md

-#CMS Acronyms
+#High Energy Lingo

-This is an unofficial guide to the acronyms, abbreviations, and other shorthand used by CMS collaborators
+This is an unofficial guide to the acronyms, abbreviations, and other shorthand used in high energy physics.
+It's a work in progress, and likely geared more toward CMS collaborators, especially those working on the HCal.

 ##How to use